Why Alcohol Shakes and Tremors Happen and What To Do

 Long-term alcoholics will suffer from alcohol shakes because of brain damage, liver disease (cirrhosis), or a disease called Wernicke-Korsakoff syndrome.
 Cirrhosis of the liver can make an alcoholic shake uncontrollably if enough scar tissue is preventing the liver from removing ammonia and other toxins from the bloodstream.
 Wernicke-Korsakoff syndrome is predominantly diagnosed in alcoholics with a severe thiamine deficiency due to malnutrition.
 Signs of Wernicke-Korsakoff include loss of memory, tremors/alcohol shakes, and inability to walk without assistance.

-Alcohol Withdrawal Night Sweats
+Alcohol-Withdrawal Night Sweats

 Alcohol shakes are frequently accompanied by night sweats when an alcoholic is going cold turkey.
 The reason why heavy drinkers perspire heavily at night (and often during the day as well) involves alcohol stimulating and depressing the nervous system simultaneously.
 If you fall asleep while intoxicated, your brain is functioning more slowly than usual.
 But, your organs – heart, kidneys, liver – are rapidly working overtime to rid your body of alcohol.
 A fast-beating heart accelerates blood flow throughout the body by widening blood vessels.
 Vasodilation of blood vessels, whether from alcohol withdrawal or binge drinking, will make you feel hot, flushed, nervous, and excessively sweaty.

-The Physiology Behind Alcohol-Induced Tremors
+Physiology Behind Alcohol-Induced Tremors

 Alcohol-induced tremors, commonly referred to as “the shakes,” are rooted in the profound effects that alcohol has on the central nervous system (CNS).
 When an individual consumes alcohol regularly, the CNS becomes accustomed to its depressant effects.
 The body, in response, produces more excitatory neurotransmitters to counteract the sedative properties of alcohol and maintain neural equilibrium.
 However, when alcohol consumption ceases or is reduced, the body still produces an excess of these excitatory neurotransmitters, leading to hyperactivity in the nervous system.
 This hyperactivity manifests as tremors, shakes, and other withdrawal symptoms.